Well-known-Game-Studio/untitled-forest-game/docs/prototype.md

 * Grow mushrooms on log
 * Climb back up and leave area

+Note: we're gonna try to keep the UI light / simple so that we don't clutter the screen more than we need to and so that we have less work to do for now.

+Note: to let players know when they should start sleeping / when the day-night cycle is about to restart (after it gets dark of course), we'll have some fireflies spawn when there's an hour or so left.
+Similarly, we could have some bio-luminescent vegetation like certain mushrooms and such start glowing as well.
+We do have a full moon / star system as well which provides some light, so we could adjust its lighting intensity as well.
+I guess what I'm saying is we have a lot of knobs to turn.

 Systems:
 * NPC interaction
 * NPC goals / routine